jetbrains-infra/packer-builder-vsphere/README.md

 * `winrm_username`(string) - Username in guest OS.
 * `winrm_password`(string) - Password to access guest OS.

+* `http_directory`(string) - Path to a directory to serve using an HTTP server.
+* `http_ip`       (string) - Specify IP address on which the HTTP server is started.
+If not provided the first non-loopback interface is used.

 * `shutdown_command`(string) - Specify a VM guest shutdown command.
 VMware guest tools are used by default.
 * `shutdown_timeout`(string) - Amount of time to wait for graceful VM shutdown.
 Examples 45s and 10m.
 Defaults to 5m(5 minutes).
 See the Go Lang [ParseDuration](https://golang.org/pkg/time/#ParseDuration) documentation for full details.